cgrates/cgrates/docs/sessions.rst

 		Terminate a session (or initialize + terminate) out of event.

 \*routes
-	Process the event with :ref:`Suppliers`.
+	Process the event with :ref:`Routes`.
 Auxiliary flags available:

 	**\*ignore_errors**
 		Ignore the routes with errors instead of failing the request completely.